arXiv/accessibility2024/source/schedule.md

 # Our event is taking form

-Please check this page soon for new developments and schedule specifics as the program takes shape.
+Please check this page soon for more developments and schedule specifics as the program takes shape.

 <!--
 For now, some of our confirmed participants include: